 - The packet number. - The timestamp for when the packet was captured. - The length of the packet and the amount of data captured. - Whether the packet was sent or received by the device. - The interface on which the packet was sent or received. - A hexadecimal dump of the packet of up to 256 bytes. - Decoded information of the packet.

 To show captured data traffic:

-Log into the IX14 command line as a user with Admin access.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI.